Genetics, the mono virus, gut bacteria, and even hormones have all been blamed for chronic fatigue.

 - Transforming growth factor beta (TGF-β)

-- This marker is commonly elevated in chronic fatigue.
+- This marker is commonly higher in chronic fatigue.

 - This marker is commonly lower in chronic fatigue.